justjohnd/workflow/React.md

 The variable assigned to the current state, `userCalAverage`, also refers to an object. 'console.log({userCalAverage})' will return the object, while `console.log(userCalAverage)` will return the state.
 For this reason, when setting state with a variable that is controlled by another state, pass only the name of the variable and do not include curly braces.

+### setState is asynchronous
+That means that a setState function nested inside a hanlder function my complete after that handler function completes.
+It also means that you should always access data via a function inside setState (see below).

 ## Passing a function to your state function
 The function used to update state can also accept a function when executed.
 This function can also be passed the previous value of the variable.
 So for example, if you want to make a form display if it isn't currently displayed, and vice versa, this will work:
 ```